Sunday, March 24, 2019 3pm • Sanders Theatre

 Featuring a kaleidoscopic world premiere by an immigrant composer that shines light on America through the prisms of three great poems: Paul Laurence Dunbar's "Sympathy" ("I Know Why the Caged Bird Sings"), Langston Hughes' "As I Grew Older,” and Michael Castro's "We Need to Talk.”

-Plus Coro Allegro and The Heritage Chorale of New Haven reprise the 20th anniversary of their historical collaboration of LGBTQ+ and African American choruses, on a work by William Grant Still to mark the opening of the National Memorial for Peace and Justice (the Lynching Memorial).
+Coro Allegro and The Heritage Chorale of New Haven reprise the 20th anniversary of their historic collaboration as the first LGBTQ+ and African American choruses to peform William Grant Still's courageous miniature opera And They Lynched Him on a Tree together.

 Also on the program is Onovwerosuoke’s Caprice for piano and orchestra, commissioned by Coro Allegro in 2016 for pianist Darryl Hollister.